Diggnation: Format

+In Diggnation (Rebooted), Rose and Albrecht are joined by producer Mauricio Balvanera along with special appearances from Digg CEO Justin Mezzell and other special guests.

 Episodes

 Kevin drops his cat after spilling beer on his couch during the first minutes of episode #123.

-The show begins with a short listing of the podcast's current sponsors, followed by a humorous fake advertisement (i.e. Bose's Noise Enhancing Headphones, "Days of our Prager", Cougars: Aged to Perfection, etc.).
+The first season of the show began with a short listing of the podcast's current sponsors, followed by a humorous fake advertisement (i.e. Bose's Noise Enhancing Headphones, "Days of our Prager", Cougars: Aged to Perfection, etc.).

 After the title video, the hosts introduce themselves, give the filming location, make any relevant announcements, and discuss the drinks they will have during the episode.
 The beer tasting and beverage aspect of Diggnation is one of the show's unique aspects.

 The majority of the episode is dedicated to Rose and Albrecht discussing news items as well as providing personal commentary, anecdotes and unrelated banter.
 The show's humor is generally vulgar.
 At the end of the show, Rose and Albrecht mention their sponsors again, read the e-mail from fans, then conclude the show with a seemingly ad-libbed phrase or saying.

-In more recent episodes, bigger Digg stories are discussed after the ads, but before the emails.
+In later episodes, bigger Digg stories are discussed after the ads, but before the emails.
 This is keeping in line with most other Revision3 shows.